vrizo/uibook/docs/install.md

 the default is `uibook`
 - `title` _(optional)_ — Uibook title in a browser

-:warning: If you're using HtmlWebpackPlugin, it's necessary to exclude `uibook`:
+:warning: If you’re using HtmlWebpackPlugin, it’s necessary to exclude `uibook`:

 _webpack.config.js_
 ```js